gbgabiola/notes/quotes.md

 > "Do or do not, there is no try." - Yoda

 > "Passion is energy.
 Feel the power that comes from focusing what excites you." - Oprah Winfrey

+> "Don't let the success of others discourage you.
+Let it inspire you." - Unknown

+> "Courage is like a muscle.
+We strengthen it by use." - Ruth Gordon

+> "The only limit to our realization of tomorrow, will be our doubts of today." - Franklin D. Roosevelt

 ## Success